 Workload SRA: Assessment = 30 min.
-Service Activity No Attendance Day is generated because the person was not actually seen or received services over the phone.
-Caseload ad No caseload statistics are generated unless a patient is deemed to require the nutrition service) Category of Service Recipient Inpatient
+Service Activity No Attendance Day is generated because the person was not actually seen in-person or received services virtually.
+Caseload No caseload statistics are generated unless a patient is deemed to require the nutrition service) Category of Service Recipient Inpatient